skumarudel/DSPS_SKumar/HW6/README.md

 ![image](https://github.com/skumarudel/DSPS_SKumar/blob/master/HW6/originalimage.png)

 ## Modified plot
 I modified the original plot and use a steptype histogram instead of default (filled one).
-Now you can clearly see both the histogram
+Now you can see both the histograms clearly.
+Also adding the gaussian fit in the legend make it clear about the background estimation.
+I also changed the fitted line to dotted which looks appealing.
+The font size of axis labels is also increased a bit.
+The legend is also clearly distinguished from the plot, by giving the legendframe a light color.

 ![image](https://github.com/skumarudel/DSPS_SKumar/blob/master/HW6/modifiedimage.png)